JetBrains/teamcity-documentation/topics/creating-backup-from-teamcity-web-ui.md

 For the full backup suitable for most of the needs, it is recommended to use the Custom scope with all the items selected except for "build logs" and then backup the \<[TeamCity Data Directory](teamcity-data-directory.md)&gt;/system/artifacts location as a usual file system.

 Build artifacts are not included into the backup due to their size.
 It is recommended to either backup the [artifacts directories](teamcity-configuration-and-maintenance.md) separately or use a redundant storage for the artifacts.
-Build logs are stored as a part of build artifacts, so there is no need to backup the build logs if you implement a separate backup of the artifacts locations.
+Build logs are stored as a part of build artifacts, so there is no need to back up the build logs if you implement a separate backup of the artifacts locations.

 </td></tr></table>

-When you start backup, TeamCity will display its status and details of the current process including progress and estimates.
+When you start the backup, TeamCity will display its status and details of the current process including progress and estimates.

 <note>